Christian pacifism: Middle Ages

+After becoming disillusioned with his own military service in the army of Walter III, Count of Brienne, Saint Francis of Assisi advanced an even more inclusive vision of Christian pacifism in his denunciation of the warfare which accompanied the Fifth Crusade.
+In addition to reminding his followers that "Your God is of your flesh, He lives in your nearest neighbor, in every man", Francis outlined a pacifistic vision in the Canticle of the Sun which calls for a universal reverence of all living creatures in the natural world.

 Cathars

 Catharism was a Christian dualist or Gnostic movement between the 12th and 14th centuries which thrived in Southern Europe, particularly in northern Italy and southern France.
 Followers were described as Cathars and referred to themselves as Good Christians, and are now mainly remembered for a prolonged period of persecution by the Catholic Church, which did not recognize their unorthodox Christianity.
 Catharism arrived in Western Europe in the Languedoc region of France in the 11th century.
 While most information concerning Cathar belief was written by their accusers, and therefore may be inaccurate, purportedly they were strict pacifists and rigorous ascetics, abjuring war, killing, lying, swearing, and carnal relations in accordance with their understanding of the Gospel.
 Allegedly rejecting the Old Testament, Cathars despised dogmatic elements of Christianity, while their Priests (Perfects) subsisted on a diet of little more than vegetables cooked in oil, or fish not a product of sexual union.
 "Caedite eos.
 Novit enim Dominus qui sunt eius." is a phrase reportedly spoken by the commander of the Albigensian Crusade, prior to the massacre at Béziers on 22 July 1209.
 A direct translation of the Medieval Latin phrase is "Kill them.
 The Lord knows those that are his own."